 Ernest Stuart is a Philadelphia-born trombone player that fell in love with jazz early.
 He eagerly pursued music throughout his adolescence, sometimes with—and sometimes without—his family’s knowledge.
 At various points in his jazz education, he surreptitiously signed up for band classes on his own (though he worried his mother could not afford to buy him an instrument), spent his high-school-service-worker wages on trombone lessons, and meted out as much time playing in jazz clubs as he did attending class while he was getting his music degree from Temple University.
 After a post-college stint in New York, Stuart returned to Philadelphia to continue his recording and performance career, including several years spent playing and touring internationally as part of the band Red Baraat.
 He also threw time into founding and producing the Center City Jazz Festival, now in its 7th year.
 He tours regularly as part of the house bands for international acts, as well as playing and producing his own original music.

 Naturally gifted, yet highly trained, Ohio native Laurin Talese has been captivating audiences with her voice since the age of ten.
 After attending the Cleveland School of the Arts, Talese received a degree in jazz vocal performance from Philadelphia’s University of the Arts.
+She is the 2018 winner of the Sarah Vaughan International Jazz Competition.
 Although her greatest affinity is for jazz, she performs in many genres and has worked with numerous American recording artists including Jaguar Wright, Bilal, Robert Glasper, and Vivian Green.
 Talese has also worked with German superstar Joy Denelane and has shared the stage with renowned classical and jazz ensembles such as The Cleveland Orchestra, The Cleveland Jazz Heritage Orchestra, The Moses Hogan Chorale, and the internationally acclaimed Mozarteum Orchestra of Salzburg, Austria.
 In addition to her prowess as a vocalist, Talese is also a gifted songwriter.
 Her debut album, “Gorgeous Chaos,” features Owens and Blackstone alongside Robert Glasper, Vivian Green, Josh Lawrence, Christian McBride, Christian Sands, Eric Wortham II, and more.
 She’s toured extensively with the U.S. and around the globe and is committed to supporting other artists who make Philadelphia their home.

 Anthony Tidd is a Philly transplant, and the child of Trinidadian parents, who was born and raised in London, England.
 He attended the Newham Academy of Music (London), Guild Hall (London), Thurrock College of Music (Grays), and Goldsmiths University (London), but his true music education took place during his 24 years (and counting) stint with jazz alto saxophonist and McArthur genius Steve Coleman.
 Tidd has had the pleasure of working with a number of celebrated names, including Greg Osby, Vijay Iyer, Talib Kweli, Rudresh Mahanthappa, Meshell Ndegeocello, Common, Jill Scott, De La Soul, David Byrne, Frank Ocean and many others.
 In 2002, he released his critically acclaimed debut, “The Child of Troubled Times,” with the band Quite Sane.
 He has written works for everything from small ensembles to full orchestras such as The Buffalo Philharmonic.
 Tidd is a Grammy Award winner and has produced records for multi-platinum artists such as The Roots, Macy Grey, Zap Mama, Lady Gaga, The Black Eyed Peas, Fergie, and Jill Scott, and he’s composed scores for major film and television projects including Jay Z’s recent Paramount/BET docuseries, “Rest in Power: The Trayvon Martin Story.”
 Tidd has taught at a number of prestigious institutions including NYU, The New School, the University of Chicago, UCLA, BANFF, Berklee, Engelsholm, The Pavarotti Center, Lincoln Center, The London South Bank and The Royal College of Music.
 He’s also is also a master lecturer at University of the Arts in Philadelphia and the creator/director of its Creative Music Program, Jazz Camp of Philadelphia.
 In addition, he’s the curator of Meet the Masters and of popular Philly concert series Sittin’ In, all at the prestigious Kimmel Center, where he currently serves as the Jazz Artistic Advisor.